Bullying on Social Media (and Other Places): Tips to Lessen or Even Eliminate the Impact

 You can certainly experience this on social media as well as in “real life.”
 Verbal bullying is difficult to notice because it doesn’t leave a physical mark and often occurs when adults aren’t around.
-This includes name calling, making fun of another for their appearance, actions or behavior.
+This includes name calling, and making fun of another for their appearance, actions, or behavior.

 People who verbally abuse others have the same goal as other bullies – to shut you down.
 They want to dominate their victim.
 These people often make strongly emotional but irrational arguments.
 They are so insecure that they cannot tolerate someone actually having a legitimate disagreement with them.
 Oftentimes, their goal is to bully you until you agree with them.

 This can create low self-esteem and increased self-consciousness in the victims.
 The effects can be immediate, slightly delayed, or have damaging long-term consequences.